 All Invention Disclosure Reports (IDR) are filed with WARF.
 WARF forwards the invention disclosure form to the Office of the Vice Chancellor for Research and Graduate Education, which is responsible for determining the disposition of the intellectual property rights and for any required notifications.

 Inventions are disclosed by completing an Invention Disclosure Report (IDR) form and submitting this form to WARF.
 WARF cannot process an invention or consider it for patenting and licensing until they receive a completed IDR.
 All inventions made by UW-Madison faculty, staff and students must be disclosed to WARF regardless of the monies (federal, industrial, state, gift, etc.) that funded the research leading to the invention.

 For a copy of the IDR and for information on how to fill out an IDR form, see Disclosing to WARF.
 The IDR form may be downloaded and submitted electronically through WARF’s secure email page, or printed and sent to WARF through the U.S. mail.

 Following receipt of the Invention Disclosure Report form a WARF intellectual property manager will contact the inventor(s) to schedule a disclosure meeting.
 If you anticipate publicly disclosing your invention in less than three months time or face other urgent circumstances, please contact a WARF intellectual property manager in your area of scientific expertise immediately.
 Guidance on who to contact may be found at the WARF Web site.

-Once WARF processes a new disclosure, the UW-Madison Graduate School will perform an equity review to determine who has ownership rights to the invention.
+Once WARF processes a new disclosure, the UW-Madison the Office of the Vice Chancellor for Research and Graduate Education will perform an equity review to determine who has ownership rights to the invention.